Union anger over pay recommendation for health workers - NewsBreak

 Unions have been pressing for a substantial pay rise following the efforts of NHS workers during the pandemic, and to counter fears of an exodus of staff.

-The Government's told private firms struggling to recruit to pay premium wages, but ministers aren't prepared to do the same for the NHS
+The Government's told private firms struggling to recruit to pay premium wages, but ministers aren't prepared to do the same for the NHSSara Gorton, Unison union

 “Staff feel so dispirited, many already have one foot out the door.
 This substandard amount will convince many it’s time to part company with the NHS.